wavefrontHQ/docs/pages/doc/wavefront_data_format.md

 <li><strong>Key</strong> - Valid characters are: alphanumeric, hyphen ("-"), underscore ("_"), dot (".")</li>
 <li><strong>Value</strong> - We recommend enclosing tag values with double quotes (" ").
 If you surround the value with quotes any character is allowed, including spaces.
 To include a double quote, escape it with a backslash.
 The backslash cannot be the last character in the tag value.</li>
 </ul>
 The maximum allowed length for a combination of a point tag key and value is 254 characters (255 including the "=" separating key and value).
-If the length is longer the point is rejected and logged.
+If the length is longer, the point is rejected and logged.

-The expected number of possible values (cardinality) for a given key should be <strong>&lt; 1000</strong> over the lifetime of that key.
-While Wavefront does not enforce a hard limit on the number of distinct values, using point tags to store high-cardinality data such as timestamps, login emails, or web session IDs will eventually cause performance issues when querying your data.</td>
+Wavefront recommends that you keep the number of distinct time series per metric and host to under 1000.
+See Best Practices for Point Tags below. </td>
 </tr>
 </tbody>
 </table>

+### Best Practices for Point Tags

+Wavefront recommends that you keep the number of distinct time series per metric and host to under 1000.
+Whether a time series is distinct depends on the combination of the point tag keys and the point tag values.

+For example, assume a metric `cpu.idle` and a host `web1`.
+If you use that metric and host with the point tags `env=prod` and `datacenter=atl`, a new time series results.
+If you use `env=dev` and `datacenter=atl`, another distinct time series results.

+Using point tags to store highly variable data such as timestamps, login emails, or web session IDs will eventually cause performance issues when your data are queried.
+That is also true if you specify a time that results in many time series being retrieved.
+For example `timestamp=<now>` or even `monthofyear=11` can exceed the limit.
+In contrast, `dayofweek=monday` or `monthofyear=jan` are acceptable.

 ### Valid Metrics